vanessa-arruda/vanessa-arruda/README.md

 to life many awesome projects.
 But I also invite you to:

 #### - Check out my [Portfolio](https://vanessarruda.com);
-I've created it to showcase some of my projects and learn more ❤
+I've created it to showcase some of my projects ❤

 #### - Check out my [LinkedIn](https://www.linkedin.com/in/arrudavanessa/) profile;
 Check out my professional background details